 Most junior competitions across the state stipulate the mandatory use of helmets in their by-laws.
 To help raise awareness of the British Standard helmets and support clubs to ensure compliance with the standard, an allocation of Belt Up helmets will be offered to clubs.

-This season, the first year of the program will target clubs with teams participating in U14s – U18s boys and girls competitions.
+Year two of the program will target clubs with teams participating in U12s & U13s boys and girls competitions.

 The junior Belt Up helmets will come in black.

-This season, the first year of the program, clubs playing in competitions that have made the use of British Standard helmets mandatory in their by-laws will be prioritised.
+This season, the second year of the program, clubs playing in competitions that have made the use of British Standard helmets mandatory in their by-laws or as a club adopted a mandatory helmet policy will be prioritised.